-Table 1-2 EIS structure
+Table 1-2 - EIS structure

+Volume Scope Executive Summary The executive summary provides an overview of all aspects of the EIS for the proposed airport.
+A stand-alone summary document is also provided to assist in public engagement.
+Volume 1 - Background Volume 1 provides the context to the proposed development and includes three parts: Part A provides a background to the proposal including a detailed rationale and consideration of strategic options for the development of the proposed airport and consideration of the legislative context and approval requirements for the proposed development; Part B describes the draft Airport Plan including airport performance and design criteria, the land use plan, a detailed description of the Stage 1 development and the construction activities required for the development of the site; and Part C includes an overview of the community and stakeholder engagement activities completed during the preparation of the EIS and proposed to be undertaken during the exhibition and determination phases of the proposal.

+Volume

-Volume Scope
+Scope

+Volume 2 - Stage 1 environmental impact assessment

+Volume 2 provides a detailed impact assessment of the Stage 1 development and includes three parts.

+- Part D provides a detailed consideration of all environmental aspects potentially impacted by the proposal; - Part E provides the environmental management framework and mitigation requirements to be implemented as part of the proposal; and - Part F provides a conclusion to the assessment of impacts for the Stage 1 development including the ability to meet the needs and objectives of the proposed development.

-Volume 3 - Long term environmental assessment Volume 3 provides a strategic level environmental assessment for the long term development of the airport site.
+Volume 3 - Long term environmental assessment

+Volume 3 provides a strategic level environmental assessment for the long term development of the airport site.
 The assessment includes consideration of environmental aspects impacted by the potential long term development of the site.

 Future development of the airport will be subject to a detailed master planning and approval process.
 This assessment is therefore based upon indicative design concepts including indicative flight tracks to provide an idea of the extent of impacts potentially associated with the future development of the airport site.
+All future development including any cumulative or consequential impacts on other airports such as Sydney Airport will be subject to assessment and approvals in accordance with the applicable legislative framework at the time of the application.

-Volume 4 - Specialist Studies Volume 4 presents detailed specialist studies that have been completed to inform the consideration of impacts as part of the environmental assessment process.
-These studies assess the potential impacts of the proposed airport with regard to: • noise;
+Volume 4 - Specialist Studies

+Volume 4 presents detailed specialist studies that have been completed to inform the consideration of impacts as part of the environmental assessment process.
+These studies assess the potential impacts of the proposed airport with regard to:

+- noise;

-air quality;
+- · air quality;

-community health;
+- · community health;

-hazard and risks;
+- hazard and risks:

-bird and bat strike;
+- bird and bat strike;

-surface transport and access;
+- surface transport and access;

-biodiversity;
+- · biodiversity;

-surface water, groundwater and water quality;
+- surface water, groundwater and water quality;

-Aboriginal heritage;
+- Aboriginal heritage;

-European heritage;
+- · European heritage;

-planning and land use;
+- planning and land use;

-landscape character and visual;
+- landscape character and visual;

-social impacts;
+- social impacts;

-economic impacts; and
+- · economic impacts; and

-property values.
+- property values.

-Volume 5 - Submissions report Volume 5 provides a submissions report.
-The submission report presents a summary of all submissions received during the public exhibition period and provides a response to the issues raised.
-It also identifies the revisions made for the finalisation of this EIS.